Why EMCO MSI Package Builder

 Learn about MSIX packaging

-Repackage an existing EXE installation by wrapping it into an MSI package.
-The original installation is untouched and is installed during the MSI deployment.
-You can use this approach if the original EXE installation supports silent deployment, so the generated MSI package can be installed silently with no end-user interaction.
+Repackage existing EXE installations by wrapping them into MSI or IntuneWin packages.
+The original installer remains unchanged and is executed during the deployment of the wrapper package.
+This approach works when the EXE installation supports silent mode, allowing the generated package to be installed without end-user interaction.

 Installations wrapping helps to repackage all types of executable installations with no modifications of the original installation files.